MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-mac.md

 ## Support for Remote Desktop gateway pluggable authentication and authorization

-Windows Server 2012 R2 introduced support for a new authentication method, Remote Desktop Gateway pluggable authentication and authorization, which provides more flexibility for custom authentication routines.
+Remote Desktop Gateway pluggable authentication and authorization provides more flexibility for custom authentication routines.
 You can now try this authentication model with the Mac client.

 > [!IMPORTANT]
 > Custom authentication and authorization models before Windows 8.1 aren't supported, although the article above discusses them.